8 Import Data

 Working with Excel Data

-There are five ways to work with MS Excel data in Origin:
+There are several ways to work with MS Excel data in Origin:

 - You can copy Excel data to the Clipboard and paste or paste link that data into Origin.